 You are not expected to bring in any outside research as part of this analysis, though you can quote additional material from Walzer and Laursen as necessary.
 Any additional research must be highly relevant to your argument.
 It is more important that you use Walzer’s and Laursen’s scales in conjunction with your primary source to provide new historical insights into the social climate within which your author was writing.
 Finally, you will need to produce a Works Cited page following MLA conventions.

-• Term paper (10-15 pages): This paper should take a hypothetical approach and avoid making strong assertions which can be refuted easily.
+- Term paper (10-15 pages): This paper should take the approach described in my Guide to Writing to begin with a question and avoid making strong assertions which can be refuted easily.
 Working with Dr. Obenauf, you are to develop a topic of your own choosing that centers on issues of tolerance and intolerance, either in the past or the present.
 For example, you may wish to explore tolerance in literary works, in other countries at past or present, or in contemporary American society and politics.
 You could explore legal cases, sociological issues, or pretty much anything that provides clear examples of tolerance and intolerance that you can analyze according to Walzer’s and Laursen’s scales of tolerance (and King’s matrix, if you’d like).

 By the tenth week of the semester, you must submit a one-page proposal describing the main question you hope to answer through your project and a tentative hypothesis; this document must also include an annotated bibliography of at least five works that you think will be helpful to you.